cchalaux-fi/FranceInvest-ESG-Form-Validator/README.md

-# InvestEurope VentureESG MRF 2025 Validator
+# France Invest ESG form validator

-The InvestEurope VentureESG MRF 2025 Validator is an open-source Python3 program utilising the Cerberus library to validate .csv files according to the machine-readable format of the 2025 Invest Europe framework.
+The France Invest ESG form validator is an open-source Python3 program utilising the Cerberus library to validate .xlsx files according to the machine-readable format of the France Invest framework.

 # Installation of web-app